JakeWharton/gitout/README.md

   --dry-run            Print actions instead of performing them --cron=<expression>  Run command forever and perform sync on this schedule --hc-id=<id>         ID of Healthchecks.io service to notify --hc-host=<url>      Host of Healthchecks.io service to notify.
-Requires --health-check-id -h, --help           Show this message and exit
+Requires --hc-id -h, --help           Show this message and exit

 Arguments: